carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 This builder is identical to the one that will be automatically generated for `MyType`.
-The `context` parameter is implicitly added by the generator, and is used when building the file Type instance (with `Base::get`).
+The `context` parameter is implicitly added by the generator, and is used when building the Type instance (with `Base::get`).
 The distinction here is that we can provide the implementation of this `get` method.
-With this style of builder definition only the declaration is generated, the implementor of MyType will need to provide a definition of `MyType::get`.
+With this style of builder definition only the declaration is generated, the implementor of `MyType` will need to provide a definition of `MyType::get`.

 The second builder will generate the declaration of a builder method that looks
 like: